 - Seal the outer cardboard box with packing tape.
 DO NOT TAPE ALL SEAMS.

-- The bioshipper container must be labeled with the identify, as appropriate:
+- The bioshipper container must bear the following labels:

-- The weight in kilograms must be written on the hazard label.
+- The weight in kilograms must be written on the UN1845 (Dry Ice) hazard label.

 - Prepare any shipping papers per your institution’s, shipper’s, or carrier’s instructions.